-W HEN A PROBLEM gains wide social consciousness a diversity of practical and impressive devices a diversity of sudde of sudde "... the implanted of sudde heart dise Sudder subject, time is sh ventricula nified by have bee arrhythm reversed, have be during th strated tl ness in o action is unlikely, after the of survivors.
-The inexorable logic of the problem coerces a new direction, namely, identification and protection of the patient at intriguing h by the standby lator can ansduceressure, is a into the e initiates pacitor to which is the heart pressure otherwise the right ompleted l in the delivery
+W HEN A PROBLEM gains wide social consciousness a diversity of practical and improvided with the social solution of the is now th of sudde heart disc Sudder subject, time is sh ventricula nified by have bee arrhythm reversed, have be during th strated tl ness in o action is unlikely, after the of survivors.
+The inexorable logic of the problem coerces, a new direction, namely, identification and protection of the patient at ntriguing h by the standby lator can ansduceressure, is into the initiates pacitor to which is the heart pressure otherwise the right ompleted l in the delivery

-From the Cardiovascular Research Laboratories, Department of Nutrition, Harvard School of Public Health, and Cardiovascular Service, Department of Medicine, Peter Bent Brigham Hospital, Boston, Massachusetts.
+From the Cardiovascular Research Laboratorics, Department of Nutrition, Harvard School of Public Health, and Cardiovascular Service, Department of Medicine, Peter Bent Brigham Hospital, Boston, Massachusetts.